Software Tools for 3D Product Rendering

 - What makes Photoshop a number-one program for editing is a powerful toolset.
 It contains instruments that allow adding textures to the object’s surface right on the rendered image.

 - The tool allows the application of various filters used for editing operations, such as blurring or dimming.
 These filters are used to create special effects that have to do specifically with shadows and fiber textures.

 - Photoshop has the accented edges brush stroke filter used to make edges wider, brighter or smoother.
 For example, the filter can be applied to darken the image or accentuate the edges without obscuring its details.

 2) Adobe LightRoom

 Adobe LightRoom is a digital image manipulation software developed by Adobe Systems that runs on Windows, macOS, iOS, Android and tvOS.

-The graduated filter is another important LightRoom feature that allows to alter image exposure – for example, darken specific areas to put emphasis on the object.
-The filter also allows changing various object properties, such as contrast, brightness, clarity, and sharpness, to achieve a more photorealistic look.
+The graduated filter is another important LightRoom feature that allows altering image exposure.
+For example, darken specific areas to put emphasis on the object.
+The filter is also perfect for various object properties, such as contrast, brightness, clarity, and sharpness, to achieve a more photorealistic look.